-Sometimes a full-face helmet can be stifling, so a good alternative is an open face helmet.
+Sometimes a full-face helmet can be stifling, so a good alternative is an open-face helmet.
 It protects your head, but your face is exposed to the elements so you can enjoy the ride without feeling restricted.
 Many also exhibit a vintage ‘70s feel.
-Our open face motorcycle helmet reviews can help you find the top helmets on the market.
+Our open face motorcycle helmet guide can help you find the top helmets available.

 This glossy pearl white helmet is made from a lightweight polycarbonate/ABS shell.
 It’s open-faced but comes with a shield to protect your face.
 There’s a ventilation system to help keep you cool.

-The helmet can feel clunky or bulky on your head.
-You’re also limited to the one specific Sena Bluetooth device that’s designed for the helmet.
+- You’re limited to the one specific Sena Bluetooth device that’s designed for the helmet

 This helmet features moisture-wicking fabric that keeps you cool and comfortable.
 It has a quick-release lock and a removable, snap-on gloss black bubble visor.

-There’s not a lot of foam padding, which may make it less safe in a crash.
-The snap that holds goggles may break, and some riders don't like the quick-release snap.
+- There’s not a lot of foam padding, which may make it less safe in a crash

 This open face helmet has a built in shield system that has a clear and tinted sun shield.
 The helmet is DOT-approved.
 There are adjustable vents on the front.
 It comes in gloss black, gunmetal, matte black, pearl white, pink, and red.

-This helmet is lightweight and made from a high pressure thermoplastic.
-It also comes in a wide range of sizes (XS-XXL) for a custom fit.
+- Comes in a wide range of sizes (XS-XXL) for a custom fit

-The visor won’t stay closed at high speeds.
-The helmet runs small, so size up on the size chart.
-The helmet can feel like it sticks out too far from the sides and top of your head.
+- Helmet can feel like it sticks out too far from the sides and top of your head

 Why Trust Us